thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 #### Overview, Goals, and Objectives

-The Company Documentation team is respnsible for reviewing, managing and improving the state of documentation across the whole of the Thoth Tech company.
+The Company Documentation team is responsible for reviewing, managing and improving the state of documentation across the whole of the Thoth Tech company.
 Our goal is to review the current state of company documentation within the company to improve and expand upon this documentation.
 In doing so, our objectives are to streamline the quality and processes of documentation across the whole company and